The Public Competition Enforcement Review: Japan

 i Significant cases

-Market research related to digital markets
+Market research on digital advertising

 ii Trends, developments and strategies